+\paragraph{Rounding the facility openings.} In the previous step of our algorithm, we have computed, for~${T}$ as well as every other star tree of our star forest~${H}$, a new in-tree with modified groups.
+Now, to decide the eventual openings of facilities, we use the dependent rounding procedure described in Section~\ref{app:dep-round} that we apply on all facilities of the star forest together.
+We will refer to the randomized rounding algorithm by \emph{rounding procedure}.
+Later, we show how to derandomize it.

+The rounding procedure starts with the opening vector~${\ys}$.
+In each step, it computes a new opening vector that is used as the input for the next step.
+In the first iterative phase (Type II iteration), the procedure considers, step by step, pairs of still fractional facilities.
+In such a pair of facilities, the procedure pumps one of the openings up and the other one down randomly choosing the one to increase.
+As a result of this step, at least one of the two facilities becomes either closed or open.
+The Type II iteration phase ends when at most one fractional facility is left in~${H}$.
+Based on its current opening value, we randomly decide whether to close or to open it (Type I iteration).

+In the first phase, the procedure preserves the sum of facility openings (hence, their volume).
+Therefore, we will open either~${\floor{ \svol{H}}}$ or~${\ceil{ \svol{H}}}$ facilities at the end.
+Moreover, the probability of eventually opening the facility~${i}$ equals the opening value that it had at the beginning of the random procedure, that is, it equals~${\ysComp_i}$.

-On top of these standard properties, we will also exploit that we may guarantee to almost preserve the sum of entries in a number of chosen subsets of entries, provided that the subsets form a laminar family.
-Here, rather than explicitly defining the family of subsets we will directly say in which order should the pairs of fractional entries be chosen.
+On top of these standard properties, we will also exploit that we may guarantee to almost preserve the volume in a number of chosen subsets of facilities, provided that the subsets form a laminar family (see Lemma~\ref{lem:dependent-rounding-sum-preservation}).
+Here, rather than explicitly defining the family of subsets, we will directly say in which order the pairs of fractional facilities should be chosen.